Inside Joe Biden's Iowa strategy: Targeting Catholics, voters of color and veterans

 The campaign brass said they had simulated some 10,000 possible routes through the primary calendar to gauge how important each state is and, not surprisingly, found that a vote in Iowa was worth more than a vote anywhere else, since success in Iowa helped in each subsequent state.

-Many of Biden's events have been relatively sparsely populated, even in the runup to the Iowa caucuses, especially considering he’s still the race’s frontrunner.
+Many of Biden's events have been relatively sparsely populated, even in the run-up to the Iowa caucuses, especially considering he’s still the race’s front-runner in national polls.

 For instance, while former Mayor Pete Buttigieg, of South Bend, Indiana, packed some 1,200 into an event in Cedar Rapids on Tuesday night, there were only several dozen at a Biden town hall in Mason City the next morning.